 We had to wait out another drizzly, foggy day before the weather cleared up.
 But then it cleared up magnificently!
-The next day, we woke up to brilliant blue skies and puffy little clouds as far as you could see, and no wind.
+The next day, we woke up to brilliant blue skies and puffy little clouds as far as you could see.
+But best of all, no wind.
 Just perfect for a scenic flight over Kluane National Park in early September.

-Icefield Discovery were awesome to fly with (especially for someone who’s not very keen on planes).
+Icefield Discovery were awesome to fly with, especially for someone who’s not very keen on planes.
 Captain Tom, from New Zealand (fancy that!
-And apparently not the only ‘downunder’ captain in the Yukon…), shared tons of interesting things about Kluane, a UNESCO world heritage site, most of which I’ve forgotten now, of course.
+And apparently not the only ‘down under’ captain in the Yukon…), shared tons of interesting things about Kluane, a UNESCO world heritage site, most of which I’ve sadly forgotten now.

 Since Captain Tom also flies research teams in and out, he had some solid information about glacier formation, the various mountain peaks, the drying up and changing arms of glaciers, what permafrost is, the animals that call Kluane home, and stacks more.
-Grounded, no fluff information, which totally appealed to me! 🙂 And he made us feel like we were his first customers and not just another tour group.
+Grounded, no fluff information, which totally appealed to me.
+And he made us feel like we were his first customers and not just another bunch of tourists.

 Needless to say that the whole experience was incredible.
 The photos will hopefully speak for themselves.

-Taking a scenic flight is never a cheap affair but if you’ve made it as far as Kluane National Park in the Yukon, you may as well splurge!
+Taking a scenic flight is never a cheap affair but if you’ve made it as far as Kluane National Park in this far flung corner of the world, you may as well splurge!
 Fork out CA$325 per person and you’ll be able to experience the majestic beauty of Kluane for yourself.
 For us, it was money extremely well spent.